avaxman/Directional/docs/tutorial.md

-# Directional tutorial notes
+# Directional Tutorial

 ## Introduction

 Directional is a C++ geometry processing library focused on directional-field processing.
 The functionality is based on the definitions and taxonomy surveyed theoretically in [^vaxman_2016] and [^degoes_2016], and in many newer papers in the literature, cited within context in this tutorial and in the code.
 Directional contains tools to edit, analyze, and visualize directional fields of various degrees, orders, and symmetries.

-Directional has gone through a major paradigm shift in version 3.0: the discretization is abstracted from face-based fields into general discrete tangent bundles that can represent a rich class of directional-field representations.
-As a result, many of the algorithm of the library can now work seamlessly on several representations without change (as an example, power fields can be computed on either vertex-based or face-based fields with the same function).
+Directional has gone through a major paradigm shift in version 2.0: the discretization is abstracted from face-based fields into general discrete tangent bundles that can represent a rich class of directional-field representations.
+As a result, many of the algorithms of the library can now work seamlessly on several representations without change (for example, power fields can be computed on either vertex-based or face-based fields with the same function).
 The library comprises two basic elements:

 1. Classes representing the basic tangent bundle and field structures.
 They are built with inheritance so that